 CANADA - N0C 1L0

-Interested in adding the drama of an Iron Smelting Demonstration to your Special Event or Educational Program?
+Interested in adding the drama of an Iron Smelting Demonstration to YOUR Special Event

 Darrell has been a featured demonstrator at a number of past events, including :